 Pressure-activated gel beds contain a gel that absorbs and disperses body heat when your dog lies on them.
 No water, no electricity, no refrigeration required.
 The gel naturally recharges when the dog gets up, returning to a cool temperature within about twenty minutes.
 These are the most popular option and the one I use for Scout.
 She can lie on it inside or outside, and I can toss it in the car for road trips.

 Water-filled cooling beds work like miniature waterbeds.
-The water absorbs heat from the dog’s body.
+The water absorbs heat from the dog’,s body.
 These tend to stay cool longer than gel pads but are heavier, less portable, and carry the risk of puncture from tiny chihuahua nails.
 Some dogs also dislike the waterbed sensation, which is less of a problem for a dog who weighs four pounds and barely makes a dent.

-Elevated mesh beds are the simplest design.
+improved mesh beds are the simplest design.
 They lift the dog off the ground on a fabric mesh stretched across a frame, allowing air to circulate underneath.
 These do not actively cool, but the airflow underneath provides significant passive temperature reduction.
 They work well outdoors on patios and porches where the ground itself retains heat.

 Thickness matters for gel beds.
 Thinner pads cool faster but for shorter durations.
 Thicker pads take longer to activate but maintain temperature better.
-For chihuahuas, a medium-thickness pad is the sweet spot – it activates quickly under their light body weight and stays cool long enough to be useful.
+For chihuahuas, a medium-thickness pad is the sweet spot –, it activates quickly under their light body weight and stays cool long enough to be useful.

 Durability matters because chihuahuas who dig or scratch at their bedding before lying down can puncture thin materials.
 Look for puncture-resistant outer layers.
 Some gel beds are marketed as scratch-proof, which is aspirational at best, but higher-quality products do resist damage better than budget options.